 As we’ve discussed agile performance management, it’s easy to think of the need for employees to be agile in their daily work, however, this applies to team formation too.
 Traditional org structures have trouble accounting for the true nature of how businesses work, especially in today’s age.
 For example, it’s common for a cross-functional team to “spin-up” inside an organization around a particular project.
 When the project is complete, the team “winds-down” until the next project begins.

 These teams are hidden by tradition HR/performance management systems that build around an org-chart.
 Today’s tools/technologies need to be able to allow teams to be created easily.

-Finally, in our view, agile performance management (APM) needs to have a “fun-factor.
+Finally, in our view, agile performance management (APM) needs to have a “fun-factor” to encourage engagement.
 What is the fun factor?
 Recognition.